CosmosContracts/elections/operations/lil_d/lil_d_proposal.md

 You can view all the Operations nominees and their formal nominations at the [Operations nomination thread on Commonwealth](https://commonwealth.im/juno/discussion/14947-juno-charter-operations-departmentnominations-round-2-closed?comment=72110).

-Finally, you can listen to the recorded ["Meet Your Nominees"](https://open.spotify.com/episode/3viz38oqdkWU3EPWDXWJb4) X Space hosted and organized by the Juno Communications subDAO.
+Finally, you can listen to the recorded [Meet Your Nominees](https://open.spotify.com/episode/3viz38oqdkWU3EPWDXWJb4) X Space hosted and organized by the Juno Communications subDAO.

 ## Voting